aksnzhy/xlearn/doc/api_list.rst

     xl.hello()               # Say hello to user

     # This part is for data
-    # X is feautres data, can be pandas DataFrame or numpy.ndarray,
+    # X is features data, can be pandas DataFrame or numpy.ndarray,
     # y is label, default None, can be pandas DataFrame\Series, array or list,
     # filed_map is field map of features, default None, can be pandas DataFrame\Series, array or list
     dmatrix = xl.DMatrix(X, y, field_map)